-During the COVID-19, Chinese citizens found themselves housebound for weeks.
+During COVID-19, Chinese citizens found themselves housebound for weeks.
 Spending the majority of their time indoors, audiences, cut off from cinemas and other social activities, turned in droves to streaming video to pass the time.

 With movie theaters shuttered, streaming platforms debuted 26 films online during the Lunar New Year holiday week, with average daily views of these movies twice that of the average in 2019.

-Why are Chinese streaming services important for brands in China?
+Why are Chinese online video platforms important for brands in China?

-Now inevitable in editorial plans and among marketing trends, the videos have shown in recent years to be able to guarantee a strong engagement.
+Now inevitable in editorial plans and among digital marketing trends, the videos and live streaming features of many domestic platforms have shown in recent years to be able to guarantee a strong engagement.

 With increased exposure, you can generate more leads for your business or get more followers for your personal brand.
 Within social media, it’s also easier to get people to find and share live videos, as it’s one of the most shareable content types.
 Since it requires immediate action, they’ll need to share your content right away so their friends can also see it.
+It’s a very effective way of generating user comments and growing your brand’s user base.

 Another reason why video streaming is great to grow your audience is its cost-effectiveness.
 In the marketing world, there are many effective ways to reach people, but most require large investments, some can go up to multi-million dollar investments.
 In comparison, video streaming can be created on a shoestring budget and still bring great results.

 Video streaming is an effective tool in your digital marketing arsenal that can help you reach your audience, expand your brand, and ultimately drive more sales.
 You can start making your own content easily without big investments and see the results faster than when it comes to written forms.